Top Offenses Of 2022

 The Baltimore Ravens having Lamar Jackson is like a cheat code.
 Coming off a historic year where he led the league in passing touchdowns and also ran for over 1,000 yards he is sitting pretty with a talented group of players around him.
-The well balanced offense has really opened the doors for the Ravens to breakout, and the more aggressive play calling and going for more 4th down chances has really paid off.
-Marquise Brown is a speedster that stretches things out, but Mark Andrews has really established himself as a top tier tight end.
+The well-balanced offense has opened the doors for the Ravens to breakout, and the more aggressive play-calling and going for more 4th down chances has paid off.
+Marquise Brown is a speedster that stretches things out, but Mark Andrews has established himself as a top tier tight end.
 The running game has plenty of depth with Mark Ingram, Gus Edwards, and Justice Hill.

 We haven’t seen a quarterback come into the league and dominate like this in a very long time, as Patrick Mahomes already has an MVP and Super Bowl under his belt.
 Overall the Chiefs are a finely tuned machine, and it starts with a very good organization putting these players together and letting Andy Reid do his thing.
 When you have big playmakers like Travis Kelce and Tyreek Hill.
 However the depth is also there, as we have seen the Chiefs suffer some injuries and suspensions over recent years, yet their offense doesn’t skip a beat.
 They also have a strong offensive line that keeps everything in shape.

 New Orleans has been a top offense for a very long time, as Drew Brees works into the ending stages of his career.
 Michael Thomas and Alvin Kamara have been the staple pieces of the offense over recent years.
-Thomas is coming off of a season where he broke the single season reception record.
-Kamara is a big hit from the draft a few seasons ago, and has compiled big numbers in this offense.
-The Saints can hit you in various ways, and have become a more balanced offense in comparison to the aerial assault offense they had more in Brees’ prime seasons.
-This offense also isn’t going to stretch the field, as they have become slightly more conservative in recent years, but the efficiency numbers have really carried them.
+Thomas is coming off of a season where he broke the single-season reception record.
+Kamara is a big hit from the draft a few seasons ago and has compiled big numbers in this offense.
+The Saints can hit you in various ways and have become a more balanced offense in comparison to the aerial assault offense they had more in Brees’ prime seasons.
+This offense also isn’t going to stretch the field, as they have become slightly more conservative in recent years, but the efficiency numbers have carried them.

 You might be curious has to how special teams are decided as being the top and the bottom.
 It is more than just kickers and making field goals.
 Teams that can exceed in the field position game are usually tied to having good kickers and punters.
 The return game also helps you set up drives.
 The Kansas City Chiefs do all of this extremely well.
 For one they have Harrison Butker, but when you factor in how many burners they have on the returning side of things, it is no surprise.
 Mecole Hardman and Tyreek Hill have been electric, but Hardman has taken things over more to keep Hill from suffering an injury on special teams.
 They also have a strong punter, in Dustin Colquitt.

-New Orleans has a very strong special teams, and Wil Lutz is one of the bigger legs in the game.
+New Orleans has a very strong special teams unit, and Wil Lutz is one of the bigger legs in the game.
 He is very safe, especially when playing at home.
-However when you factor in that they also have Thomas Morstead who is one of the top punters in the game pinning teams deep, you can see why they rank so high.
+However, when you factor in that they also have Thomas Morstead who is one of the top punters in the game pinning teams deep, you can see why they rank so high.
 They also have Deonte Harris on the return game, who is a threat to take it to the house on most returns.
-Cincinnati also has a fairly strong special teams, which was really the only good aspect of their 2019 team.
-But the 2020 depth chart still brings Randy Bullock and Kevin Huber who have been consistent options for the Bengals.
-Alex Erickson is the return man, and he had one of the higher ranked return ratings in 2019.
+Cincinnati also has a fairly strong special teams, which was the only good aspect of their 2019 team.
+But the 2022 depth chart still brings Randy Bullock and Kevin Huber who have been consistent options for the Bengals.
+Alex Erickson is the return man, and he had one of the higher-ranked return ratings in 2019.

 How To Read NFL Team Stats